Death of John Matthew Salilig: Suspects

 The police tagged 18 persons of interest behind the hazing, with seven of them taken into police custody.
 14 of them delivered blows to Salilig.
 On March 1, the police arrested six persons behind Salilig's death, namely Earl Anthony Romero, 21; Tung Cheng Cheng, 22; Jerome Balot, 22; Sandro Victorino, 28; Michael Lambert Ritalde, 31; and Mark Pedrosa, 39.
 A father of one of the suspects was also arrested for obstruction of justice but he was released few days after.
 On March 2, a seventh suspect named Daniel de los Reyes Perry was also arrested.
 Perry was said to be the master initiator.
 With the arrest of seven persons, who are facing charges for violation of Republic Act No. 11053 or the Anti-Hazing Act, the police declared the case as "solved".
 However, 10 others still remain at large.
 One person of interest, a member of Tau Gamma but not a student, reportedly died from suicide on February 28 – the same day Salilig's body was found.

 Another Adamson student and neophyte fraternity member who underwent hazing alongside Salilig turned himself in to the Biñan police on March 1, where he positively identified six persons of interest.
 The neophyte said that Salilig was with him during the initiation rites.

 On March 3, the Philippine National Police (PNP) warned the public not to interfere with the investigation into Salilig's death.

 On March 9, the National Bureau of Investigation (NBI) publicly released the group chat messages of Tau Gamma, which detailed the circumstances prior to Salilig's death.
 On February 17, about 10 in the morning, the members and officers of the fraternity received a reminder about their meeting for the initiation of recruits.
 All members in the group chat were obligated to attend the meeting and day of welcoming rites.
 One member even threatened to expel those who did not attend.
-On February 18, the group arrived in Biñan at around 8:30am.
+On February 18, the group arrived in Biñan at around 8:30 am.
 Later in the evening, the member started to express their anger when Salilig was not feeling well (although did not name Salilig in the chat).
-Before 9pm, Salilig was brought to one of their houses, where they tried to revive Salilig who had lost consciousness.
+Before 9 pm, Salilig was brought to one of their houses, where they tried to revive Salilig who had lost consciousness.
 After Salilig died, the members left the group chat the next morning.

 On March 15, the Department of Justice (DOJ) indicted seven suspects involved in the death of Salilig.

+On April 12, all of the accused of the death of Salilig pleaded not guilty to hazing charges.